erichschroeter/sc/README.md

 The original source code was created using [cpplint.py Google-Styleguide][0] as a starting reference.
 I wanted to get a tool up and running for myself quickly, and [cpplint][0] seemed like a good source.

+## Adding new rules

+New rules should follow the same pattern as the existing rules; derive a new class from a `Rule` class and implement `check()`.
+When a new rule is created at least one unit test should be created to test its functionality.

+## Adding new languages

+It is expected a demand for supporting new languages be wanted.
+The project structure has been set up to aid in the addition of multiple language support.
+Ideally there shouldn't be duplicate code in the project so if rules exist in other languages, rather than copying the implementation you should create a new derived `Rule` in the language specific package (perhaps even with the same name as the existing rule) and call the existing rule's `check()` in the new rule's `check()` function.

 [0]: http://google-styleguide.googlecode.com/svn/trunk/cpplint/cpplint.py